Thank you for subscribing

 Keep your windows and doors shut and well-sealed

-Spiders can get into your car through marginal cracks, so make sure your car is securely shut – doors closed and windows put all the way to the top.
+Spiders can get into your car through tiny cracks, so make sure your car is securely shut – doors closed and windows put all the way to the top.
+Keeping doors and windows shut and locked, even if just popping inside for a moment, can also help prevent car theft.

 Also make sure any gaps in your door trim or rubber seals that a spider could sneak through are thoroughly closed up.
 You could also ask your mechanic to check the condition of the door seals when you take the car in for its next service.